-Figure 5.
-Overhead (latency) on MPI style Rendezvous Messaging for Shift and Exchange implemented either as two shifts or as custom CCR pattern for a) AMD4 with 4 threads and b) Intel8b with 8 threads
+Fig. 5(b): Overhead (latency) of Intel8b PC with 8 execution threads on MPI style Rendezvous Messaging for Shift and Exchange implemented either as two shifts or as custom CCR pattern

-We present detailed benchmark measurements on 3 machines labeled AMD4 Intel4 and Intel8b in Table 1 with results shown in Table 2 and Figures 5(a) and (b).
-Table 2 looks at seven messaging modes shown in Figure 3 with rendezvous exchange implemented either as two separate shifts or as a custom CCR primitive which is faster especially on Intel8b.
+We performed detailed benchmark measurements on 3 machines labeled AMD4 Intel4 and Intel8b in table 1 with results shown in table 2 and figs. 5(a) and (b).
+Table

+2 looks at seven messaging modes shown in fig. 3 with rendezvous exchange implemented either as two separate shifts or as a custom CCR primitive which is faster especially on Intel8b.
 We also show pipeline implemented in both spawned and rendezvous fashion.
-The results correspond to a computation stage between messaging that is 20 times the values of table 1 i.e. from 23 (Intel8b) to 29 μs (Intel4).
+The results correspond to a computation stage between messaging that is 20 times the values of table 1 i.e. from 23 (Intel8b) to 29 μ s(Intel4).
 The newer Intel8b on 8 cores shows significantly lower overheads than the older Intel4 on 4 cores and the AMD4 Opteron on 4 cores has slightly lower overheads than Intel8b on 8 cores.
-Detailed results for the slower Intel 8a are also available [32].

-We see the dynamic threading has an overhead that is around 5 $\mu$ s for pipeline and shift for both AMD4 and Intel8b on 4 or 8 cores respectively.
-The MPI style rendezvous overheads increase to 9.36(11.74) $\mu$ s for Shift and 16.3(20.16) $\mu$ s for the optimized exchange operation on AMD4 (Intel8b) on 4(8) cores.
-We have performed identical measurements on the recent pure Java MPJE [3] for AMD4 which gives overheads of
+We see the dynamic threading has an overhead that is around 5 μ s for pipeline and shift for both AMD4 and Intel8b on 4 or 8 cores respectively.
+The MPI style rendezvous overheads increase to

+9.36(11.74) μ s for Shift and 16.3(20.16) μ s for the optimized exchange operation on AMD4 (Intel8b) on 4(8) cores.
+We have performed identical measurements on the recent MPJ [3] on AMD4 which gives overheads of 185 μ s for Rendezvous and 104 μ s for Shift with the full MPI.
+It appears that C# is the by far the fastest managed code for messaging.